Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 How Does One Begin...?

+The design process begins with the prospective boat owner who defines the intended purpose of the vessel, its overall size, preferred materials, required accommodations and so forth.
 Ideally, these requirements will be articulated in a brief 'mission statement' and maybe a few simple sketches to communicate the concept.
-Once the owner's 'mission statement' has been articulated, the rest involves creating the right design solution to suit those requests.
+With that as a guide, our job is to work with the owner to create the right design solution to suit those requests.

-Should you become interested in the possibility of creating a custom yacht design, please inquire.
+Our Custom Design page provides a complete description of the design process and outlines the possible benefits of creating a new yacht design.
+If this process is of interest for your project, please inquire.
 I'll be pleased to send you my usual written Design Proposal via return email.
 It is an outline of the design process, a list of the deliverable drawings and documents, and an estimate for the design work involved.

 If you're curious to see what our clients have said about our work, check out our Testimonials page...